From hatch to death: health problems chickens have through their lives, and what you can do about them.

 Thought about free ranging your chickens but not sure if it's a good idea?

 This article summarises several research papers to look at the differences between free ranging and confined chickens.

 It examines the pros and cons of free ranging, and its effects on the chickens' health and well-being, the quality of their eggs and the consequent benefits for you and your family.

 Also covering how to make "enriched" pasture possible and why you should, even if you have a small space.

-The humble marigold is proven to have numerous benefits including boosting the immune system, lowering cholesterol levels in eggs and keeping flies away from the coop.
+Everyday plants have been proven to have numerous benefits, including boosting the immune system, lowering cholesterol levels in eggs and keeping flies away from the coop.

-This article explains which marigolds to use for which benefit, and how to grow them whether you have a huge garden or a tiny plot.
+This article explains which plants to use for which benefit, and how to grow them whether you have a huge garden or a tiny plot.